breadtubetv/breadtubetv/content/channels/sarahz/index.md

----
-description: (^з^)-☆
-  Video essays critiquing popular media (I like to focus on television and adaptations, but I also like to critique film and literature sometimes!).
+description: (^з^)-☆ Video essays critiquing popular media (I like to focus on television and adaptations, but I also like to critique film and literature sometimes!).
 I try to focus on media through both a critical lens, talking about media as it pertains to larger society, and an analytical lens, providing substantive analysis on the work itself.
 title: Sarah Z
 type: channel
-channel: sarahz
 menu:
   main:
     parent: Channels
-videos:
+videos: null
 tags:
 - breadtube
 url: /sarahz/